 Graceful TCP connection shutdowns are done by sending TCP FINs.
-A graceful transport connection shutdown SHOULD be initiated by either party only when the connection is not in iSCSI full-feature phase.
-A target MAY terminate a full-feature phase connection on internal exception events, but it SHOULD announce the fact through an Asynchronous Message PDU.
+A graceful transport connection shutdown SHOULD be initiated by either party only when the connection is not in iSCSI Full Feature Phase.
+A target MAY terminate a Full Feature Phase connection on internal exception events, but it SHOULD announce the fact through an Asynchronous Message PDU.
 Connection termination with outstanding commands may require recovery actions.

-If a connection is terminated while in full-feature phase, connection cleanup (section 5) is required as a prelude to recovery.
+If a connection is terminated while in Full Feature Phase, connection cleanup (section 5) is required as a prelude to recovery.
 By doing connection cleanup before starting recovery, the initiator and target can avoid receiving stale PDUs after recovery.
-In this case, the initiator sends a Logout request on one of the operational connections of a session that indicates which iSCSI connection should be logged out.